Director of the Office of the College Chaplains

 A Holy Cross graduate of the class of 1984, Marybeth received her Master of Divinity from Weston Jesuit School of Theology in 1990.
 She and her husband live with their four children in Worcester.

-Assistant Chaplain and Director of Protestant and ALANA Ministries
+Associate Chaplain and Director of Protestant and ALANA Ministries

 Keith Maczkiewicz, S.J.

-Keith is a Long Island, New York native, joined the New England Province of Jesuits in the summer of 2008.
+Keith, a Long Island, New York native, joined the New England Province of Jesuits in the summer of 2008.
 Keith graduated from Fairfield University in

-Connecticut, and did two years of service with the Providence Alliance for Catholic Teachers (PACT), serving as a campus minister at a diocesan high school in Springfield, Massachusetts and living in community with other volunteer teachers.
+Connecticut and did two years of service with the Providence Alliance for Catholic Teachers (PACT), serving as a campus minister at a diocesan high school in Springfield, Massachusetts and living in community with other volunteer teachers.
 After completing two years there and earning an M.Ed. from Providence College, Keith began working at The University of Scranton in Pennsylvania in the office of Campus Ministry doing primarily retreat and justice work while living in a freshmen residence hall.
 After taking vows in the Society in 2010, Keith was sent to Loyola University Chicago where he earned an M.A. in Social Philosophy.

 Keith has been involved in retreat work for the past several years, giving 30 and 8-day retreats as well as the 19th Annotation version of the Spiritual Exercises.
-He looks forward to joining the Holy Cross community, serving students, faculty and staff!

 Fr.
 Jim Hayes, S.J.